 - Be specific with your expectations.
 Leave no room for guesswork.

 - Ask for suggestions on how to more easily and speedily complete the team’s tasks.

 Use a collaborative task management tool when managing small projectsGlobalization and the growing complexity of most projects have warranted the use of task management and workflow automation software to manage team tasks and projects, as successful project completion entails that project managers must effectively manage small teams – and larger ones, for that matter.
 There are numerous collaborative management tools a team leader can use to help to manage a team more effectively and it might be a challenge to choose the best fit.

 Cloud-based tools, like Comindware Tracker, afford teams and their members from various parts of the globe a single repository where they can communicate, update the status of each task assigned to them, and upload and share files and documents on a real-time basis, among others.
 It allows project managers a snapshot, as well as a detailed view, of how each task is faring, and whether or not the team is anywhere near the achievement of its goals.
 Even more, Comindware Tracker makes it possible to automate repetitive tasks flow and get sure that they are completed properly on a constant basis and increase team productivity.
 Here is an example of a workflow that can be easily created and executed in Comindware Tracker for better idea:

 Final word on managing a small teamThe fundamentals in succeeding with managing small teams lie with the understanding that it’s just as difficult to manage small teams as it is midsized or even large teams.
 Project managers often mistakenly believe that managing a small team is easier, but that is not always the case.
 And unless the key principles, which include appropriate software implementation, are applied, you may actually be destined for failure.

+What is the best way to manage a team?
 What other tips can you recommend?